Mastering the 5 Stages of Negotiation: A Step-by-Step Guide to Better Deals

 2. Exchanging Information

 Next, you exchange information about your initial position with the other negotiating party.
-We all know the importance of creating an accommodating environment free of aggression and pressure.
+We all know the importance of creating a friendly, accommodating environment free of aggression and pressure.
 That’s why we suggest you allow your prospect to start this stage of the sales negotiation.

 While a polite gesture, it also gives you a chance to scope out the scale of their offer.
 You can use this time to alter your terms if needed.